larafael/principles-of-existence/introduction.md

 The stillness can be experienced by each one of us as it resides deep inside us.
-In our lives we are so much lost in our thoughts, our passions, our talks, our expressions and our movements that we fail to acknowledge the Essence.
+In our lives we are so much lost in our thoughts, our passions, our talks, our expressions and our movements that we fail to acknowledge the Being.
 We ignore it, eventually moving away from stillness towards void.
 If we continue to lead our lives as we do, we will lose everything and become nothing.
 We are heading for a cross-road.
 The choice is ours.
 By using our free will we have to decide and act which way to go.
-We have evolved to a point where we have to start taking responsibility for our own lives instead of blaming others for our decisions and actions.
+We have evolved to a point where we have to start taking responsibility and accountability for our own lives instead of blaming others for our decisions and actions.

 **Principle (Stillness):** The kiss of the breeze and eye of the cyclone